erick-rivas/django-reference/docs/081_load_balanced.md

 -   Create a new environment (Web server environment)
     -   Select python platform **Amazon Linux**
     -   Press *Configure more options*
-        -   Go to Database and create a new postgresql
+        -   Go to Database and create a new postgresql db
         -   Go to Capacity, capacity type and select load balanced as Environment type

 ### EB command line interface